Hardwood Floor Underlayment

 All products mentioned above with the exception of basic underlayments provide a much better solution for those seeking a quieter feel underfoot.
 Many of the higher quality products will ease fears associated with loose type products and floating systems.
 It's important to note some of these manufacturers claim their underlayment can be used to bridge minor subfloor imperfections.
 We urge you to perform more practiced floor preparation procedures and do not expect these systems to solve your problem.

-Finally, some products can be used for sound deadening on wood subfloors with nail or staple type installations.
+Finally, some products can be used for sound deadening on wood subfloors with nailed type installations.
 Always consult the individual hardwood manufacturer specifications if in doubt as some products may be too thick to allow for a successful and firmly installed floor.

 ¹ Never mentioned, offsetting the green advantage is cork originates from the Mediterranean, requiring the use of non renewable energy to transport across oceans.